EnnioEnnio/dl_facemask_detector/README.md

 WANDB_MODE=disabled DATASET_PATH=$(pwd)/dataset/train python3 train_model.py
 ```

+**Note:** if you decide to test / train on a different dataset, ensure that the
+"masked" class is the positive class (label 1).

 ## Evaluation

 To run an evaluation loop on a batch of images, ensure you have taken the